hkato4188/SBA-submission/README.md

 ## Usage

-This website is designed to provide an engaging and informative experience for visitors interested in the Pet Olympics.
+This website is designed to provide an engaging and informative experience for visitors interested in learning vanilla HTML, JS, and CSS... and also the Pet Olympics.
 Navigate through the different pages using the navigation menu to explore various sections of the site.

 ## Features

 - **Home Page:** A welcoming page introducing the Pet Olympics.
 - **Gallery Page:** A collection of pet images displayed in a grid format, with a modal effect for enlarging images.
 - **About Page:** Information about the Pet Olympics and its mission.
-- **Contact Page:** A form for users to get in touch via email.
+- **Bark!
+Page:** A form for users to cheer on their favorite furry friend.
 - **Medal Table:** A table displaying the medal standings for various countries.

 ## Pages